Unlucky-Life/ankimon/update_txt.md

 #Ankimon News:
 ## Update Information

+##**Mac Users**:
-**##Mac Users: When download the functions DO NOT go into fullscreen and dont let the computer hibernate/sleep while the files are downloading!
+**When download the functions DO NOT go into fullscreen** and **dont** let the computer **hibernate/sleep** while the files are downloading!
 This causes errors and issues with ankimon addon.
 If this happens to you, you need to uninstall - and reinstall the addon and re-do the download process.

 If any new issues appear with the update: please let me know over github, instead of downvoting : https://github.com/Unlucky-Life/ankimon/issues**